Share

 Project requirements are unclear or broad.

-When you’ve defined a vision or ideal end-state but lack (or am unable to) create a structured plan with milestones to reach your end-goal.
+You’ve defined a vision or ideal end-state but lack (or are unable to) create a structured plan with milestones to reach your end-goal.

 When you foresee significant changes to business conditions or the product development environment over time.